rushiagr/npfpersonal/README.md

-npf.io
+rushiagr.com
 ===

-This is the code behind the site [npf.io](http://npf.io), used by [Hugo](http://hugo.spf13.com) to generate a static html site.
+This is the actual code behind [rushiagr.com](http://www.rushiagr.com).
+It uses [Hugo](http://hugo.spf13.com) to generate a static HTML site.
+Theme is mostly copied over from [npf.io](http://npf.io), which was inspired by Hyde theme.

 Create a new post
 -----------------